 Dia de los Muertos – Day of the Dead

 If you’re planning to celebrate Dia de los Muertos, you should know the history of this 3,000-year-old tradition and decorate accordingly.
-It's all about paying homage to ancestors.
+Most importantly, the holiday is all about paying homage to ancestors.
 Beautiful altars, or ofrendas, are constructed and decorated with candles, buckets of wild marigolds, and other bright flowers.

 There are toys and candies placed on the altar, and on November 2, the adult angels get cigarettes and shots of mezcal to make them happy.
-The idea is that those who’ve passed on will keep the family close and protect them, bring them good luck, and offer wisdom.
+Most significantly, the idea is that those who’ve passed on will keep the family close and protect them, bring them good luck, and offer wisdom.

-Family Fun Fiesta
+Throw a Mexican Family Fun Fiesta